webuild-consortium/webuild-github-policies/docs/07-branching-and-workflow.md

 | Continuous deployment with very short cycles | Trunk-Based Development | Rapid iteration |
 | Library with LTS versions | GitFlow | Multiple version support |

-**Note:** Most WEBUILD repositories should use Feature Branch Workflow.
+Most WEBUILD repositories should use Feature Branch Workflow.
 Alternative strategies are documented in [Appendix D](#appendix-d-alternative-branching-strategies) for specific use cases.

 ---